 So, you’ll want to write a series of questions to pose to the stakeholders.
 These queries should include subjects such as the project framework, best practices and metrics that determine success.

-By including the stakeholders in your evaluation plan, you’ll receive direction during the course of the project while simultaneously developing a relationship with the stakeholders.
+By including the stakeholders in your project evaluation plan, you’ll receive direction during the course of the project while simultaneously developing a relationship with the stakeholders.
 They will get progress reports from you throughout the project’s phases, and by building this initial relationship, you’ll likely earn their belief that you can manage the project to their satisfaction.

 Maintaining a close relationship with the project budget is just as important as tracking the schedule and quality.
 Keep an eye on costs.
 They will fluctuate throughout the project, so don’t panic.
 However, be transparent if you notice a need growing for more funds.
 Let your steering committee know as soon as possible, so there are no surprises.

-Reporting and Disseminating
+4. Reporting and Disseminating

-How ProjectManager.com Improves the Project Evaluation Process
+How ProjectManager Improves the Project Evaluation Process

-With ProjectManager.com’s real-time dashboard, project evaluation is measured in real-time, as it happens, to keep you updated.
-The numbers are then displayed in colorful graphs and charts that can be filtered to show just the data you want or to drill down to get a deeper picture.
+With ProjectManager’s real-time dashboard, project evaluation is measured in real-time to keep you updated.
+The numbers are then displayed in colorful graphs and charts.
+Filter the data to show the data you want or to drill down to get a deeper picture.
 These graphs and charts can also be shared with a keystroke.
 You can track workload and tasks, because your team is updating their status in real-time, wherever they are and at whatever time they complete their work.

-Project evaluation with ProjectManager.com’s real-time dashboard feature makes it simple to go through the evaluation process during the execution of the project.
-It also provides valuable data afterwards.
+Project evaluation with ProjectManager’s real-time dashboard makes it simple to go through the evaluation process during the evolution of the project.
+It also provides valuable data afterward.
 The project evaluation process can even be fun, given the right tools.
 Feel free to use our automated reporting tools to quickly build traditional project reports, allowing you to improve both the accuracy and efficiency of your evaluation process.

-ProjectManager.com is a cloud-based project management software that has a suite of powerful tools for every phase of your project, including live dashboards and reporting tools.
+ProjectManager is a cloud-based project management software that has a suite of powerful tools for every phase of your project, including live dashboards and reporting tools.
 Our software collects project data in real-time and is constantly being fed information by your team as they progress through their tasks.
 See how monitoring, evaluation and reporting can be streamlined by taking a free 30-day trial today!